 A towering figure in eventing, he dominated the sport's toughest five-star courses with a record 14 major victories and Olympic consistency.

-William Fox-Pitt stands as one of the most successful and enduring figures in the demanding world of three-day eventing.
-With a frame well over six feet tall, he cuts an unmistakable figure on the cross-country course, known for a calm, analytical style that belies the sport's inherent danger.
-His career is a testament to remarkable partnerships with a string of exceptional horses, like Cool Mountain and Chilli Morning, and an unparalleled record at the sport's pinnacle events, the five-star competitions at Badminton, Burghley, and Kentucky.
-Fox-Pitt's Olympic journey yielded three team medals, a reflection of his reliability under the highest pressure.
-His resilience was never more evident than after a life-threatening fall in 2015 that left him in a coma; his return to top-level competition was a victory in itself.
-He retired not just as a winner, but as a respected elder statesman who defined an era of British equestrian dominance.
+William Fox-Pitt won three Olympic team medals across his career in three-day eventing.
+The British equestrian, born in 1969, stands over six feet tall, an unmistakable figure on cross-country courses.
+His calm, analytical style belied the sport's inherent danger.
+He built remarkable partnerships with horses like Cool Mountain and Chilli Morning.
+He achieved an unparalleled record at the sport's pinnacle five-star competitions at Badminton, Burghley, and Kentucky.
+A life-threatening fall in 2015 left him in a coma.
+His return to top-level competition was a victory in itself.
+He retired as a respected elder statesman who defined an era of British equestrian dominance.

 1965–1980